14 Helpful Tips on How to Clean Shih Tzu Ears (Dog Care Guide)

 4. Be Prepared for the Squirmies

 If your Shih Tzu isn’t particularly fond of the ear-cleaning process, you’ll need to be prepared to deal with a squirmy pooch.
-We recommend wrapping a bath towel around its body from the neck down.
+We recommend wrapping a bath towel around their body from the neck down.
 Put the legs inside the towel as well.
 This is similar to swaddling a newborn baby and should soothe your wiggly pet.

 5. Look for Hairs